deoktr/pof/README.md

 ### Obfuscator

-`NamesObfuscator` the most basic obfuscator is changing variables, classes, function names, and imports.
+`NamesObfuscator` the most basic obfuscator is renaming variables, classes, functions, and imports.

 Source in `examples/source.py`.